oldham123/cfa_level_iii/8 Applications of Economic Analysis to Portfolio Management/Reading 16 Capital Market Expectations.md

   - Additionally, expansion of the economy will have a natural contractionary effect on the deficit that is not restrictive
     - Only deficit changes driven directly by government policy can act as stimulus

-## 16.I: Interpret the shape of the yielf curve as an economic predictor and discuss the relationship between the yield curve and fiscal and monetary policy
+## 16.I: Interpret the shape of the yield curve as an economic predictor and discuss the relationship between the yield curve and fiscal and monetary policy

 - The relationship between interest rates and debt maturities is captured by the **yield curve**
   - Both the central bank, and the economy itself, can have impacts on the yield curve